reiddraper/knockbox/README.md

 ```

 The data types also implement any appropriate Java Interfaces
 and Clojure Protocols.
-The difference knockbox set implementations,
+The different knockbox set implementations,
 for example, can be used just like Clojure Sets.

 ## Example Usage